pgdr/tangent_lines_to_two_unit_circles/README.md

 ![](assets/rect2.png)

-Then, given $\theta$, we can find the tangent point on the first (left-most) unit circle as simply the line with length 1 and given angle.
+Then, given $\theta$, we can find the tangent point on the first (left-most) unit circle as simply the unit vector with given angle.
 Here we piggy-back on the complex class in Python to find the coordinates (real=x, imag=y), using `cmath.rect(r, theta)`.